tyage/turkassign/browser/README.md

 # Turkassign library for browser

-It provides some functions that communicate to task pooler
+It provides some functions that communicate to task pool

 - `reserveTasks([ taskIds ])`
     - you should call this when you reserve tasks